 The P3 Environment is hosted in Amazon AWS EC2.
 There are currently 3 Virtual Private Clouds (VPC) that host the Development, Test, Staging, and Production environment.
 The Development VPC consists of an Apache Webserver, Jetty, Apache Tomcat, and Apache Solr.
 The Test environment consists of an Apache Webserver, Jetty, Apache Tomcat, and Apache Solr.
 The Production server consists of an Apache Webserver, Jetty, Apache Tomcat, and Apache Solr.

 Instance Type REQUIREMENTS

+Table 1: Development VPC